ParfenovIgor/parallel-compiler/README.md

 * countAncestors

-Gets Matrix and Matrix of some nodes, and return Matrix, which value is if corresponding vertex in tree has corresponding vertex as ancestor.
+Gets Matrix of tree nodes and Matrix of some nodes, and returns Matrix, which value is if corresponding vertex in tree has corresponding vertex as ancestor.

 * buildClosestAncestor